danielwburch/alltalk_tts/README.md

 8) You can now start move back to the main Text generation webUI folder `cd ..` (a few times), start Text generation webUI (`start_windows.bat`,`./start_linux.sh`, `start_macos.sh` or `start_wsl.bat`)  and load the AllTalk extension in the Text generation webUI **session** tab.

-9) Please read the note below about start-up times and also the note above about ensuring your character cards are set up [correctly](https://github.com/erew123/alltalk_tts#the-one-thing-i-cant-easily-work-around)
+9) Please read the note below about start-up times and also the note about ensuring your character cards are set up [correctly](https://github.com/erew123/alltalk_tts#the-one-thing-i-cant-easily-work-around)

 10) Some extra voices downloadable [here](https://drive.google.com/file/d/1bYdZdr3L69kmzUN3vSiqZmLRD7-A3M47/view?usp=drive_link)